Dylanhoward24/weekend-react-gallery/README.md

         [ ] Swap the image with the description on click using conditional rendering
-        [X] Display the number of likes for each item X] Re-render the galleryData on the DOM each time a picture is "liked"
+        [X] Display the number of likes for each item [X] Re-render the galleryData on the DOM each time a picture is "liked"

 ## Description